FlowFuse/website/marketing/hubspot.md

 ### Creating Contacts

-Given that we have multiple client-facing roles within the Company, it is important to document those that we talk to to ensure no crossover in sales and conversations.
+Given that we have multiple client-facing roles within FlowForge, it's important to document those that we talk to to ensure no crossover in sales and conversations.

 It is best practice to ensure a HubSpot contact is created prior to meeting with them, as soon as a